elimtechlab/website/index.md

 - See our list of recommended websites for students to use
 - Access our list of school-wide passwords
 - Find  a list of useful websites for staff
-- Find video tutorials for frequently used software
+- Find how-tos for frequently used software
 - View and reserve technology available for checkout
 - Easily access the Curriculum OneDrive Folder and Elim YouTube Channel